This Step: Get a Learner Permit

 B) Gather Required Documents and Rhode Island Permit Fees

 On the day of the written test, bring to the DMV office:

 - A drivers education certificate of completion, if necessary

 - Proof of Rhode Island residency

 - Social Security card (original copy)

 - A parent or legal guardian, if necessary

 - Payment for permit and test fees (cash or check)

 Visit your local DMV office.
 Tests are given on a first-come, first-serve basis.
 Either before or after the written test, you'll also be required to take a vision screening.
 Pass both and you'll leave with a limited instruction permit.

-NOTE: Teens younger than 18 take the written test through the CCRI during drivers ed class.
+NOTE: Teens take the written test through the CCRI during drivers ed class.